 A person with Fi-core status is considered by the union to be a “dues-paying non-member.”
 You retain certain rights of a member, including maintaining pension and health and welfare benefits.
-A person with Fi-core status can legally work union and non-union sessions/gigs.
+A person who has asserted their Fi-core rights can legally work union and non-union sessions/gigs.

 This process can be handled electronically or in person at the Local.
 There are two steps:

-- As a member in good standing, write a letter of resignation to the union saying you want to resign from the union in good standing and reapply for Fi-core/Beck status.
+- As a member in good standing, write a letter of resignation to the union saying you want to resign from the union in good standing and assert your Fi-core/Beck rights.

-- It is recommended that you submit your application in person, or via certified mail so you have a written record of the application being received.
+- It is recommended that you submit your application in person, or via certified mail/receipt requested so you have a written record of the application being received.

 Fi-core musicians pay only that share of union dues chargeable for the cost of union administration, collective bargaining, contract representation, and to matters that are germane to representation.
 Expenses involving political, social, and ideological activities of the union are not chargeable.
 Fi-core musicians cannot attend union meetings, vote, or run for union office.
 The names of Fi-core musicians do not appear in the directory.
 However, Fi-core musicians hired on a union CBA are permitted to use union rehearsal facilities for that job.

-Will I be discriminated against if I assert my Fi-core/Beck status rights?
+Will I be discriminated against if I assert my Fi-core/Beck rights?

 No. Based on Federal labor law, it is illegal for a union or contractor to disclose your status or harass you based on your Fi-core/Beck Status.

-Will I keep the valuable rights accumulated before electing Fi-core/Beck status?
+Will I keep the valuable benefits accumulated before asserting my Fi-core/Beck rights?

 Yes.
 You will retain your current pension and health care benefits, and continue receiving payments for reuse, foreign markets, and secondary market funds.
 No one can take that from you!